DarkLordDudeALT/shittymcCustomfeatures/README.md

 Use The Hashtags To Enable/Disable Functions In The Master Loop.
 Some Files May Have A Int (Install) And A Unint (Uninstall) Function File, These Are Used To Activate/Deactivate Things Like Scoreboards, So Make Sure To Use Them!

-All Modules Have A .txt Explaining What They Do (Sometimes), Who Its From, And Any Non-Function Files They Use, Mainly .json Files
+All Modules Have A .txt Explaining What They Do (Sometimes), Who Its From, And Any Non-Function Files They Use, Mainly .json Files.

 Now With Advancements.